Hours of Operation

 8Is Gilda’s Club Westchester supported by the medical community?

 A distinguished medical board of oncologists, family physicians and therapists support Gilda’s Club Westchester.
 Visit the Medical Resource Council and Program Task Force for more information.
 Gilda’s Club Westchester is proud to partner with a number of Hospitals and Medical Groups.
-Please see our clinical partnerships page for more information.
+Please see our clinical partnerships page for more information Clinical and Community Partnerships.

 9How can I volunteer at Gilda’s Club Westchester?

 Gilda’s Club depends on volunteers to sustain and support our organization.
-If you’re interested in volunteering at Gilda’s Club Westchester, please contact us at 914.644.8844.
+If you’re interested in volunteering at Gilda’s Club Westchester, please contact us at 914.644.8844 or fill the volunteer application Volunteer Application

 10How is Gilda’s Club Westchester funded?